NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Domains can be added, like Cyber in 5.1
 	- Domains are not guaranteed to be backwards compatible with earlier minor releases
 		- But they often are
+	- NIEM 5.2 scheduled for end of 2022
 - Domain updates are done per-domain
 	- Domains can update their content in between minor releases
 	- Those updates then are normally folded into the next minor release
 - Older versions never go away
 	- You can still use NIEM 1.0 (but shouldn't)
+	- There are plenty of NIEM 2.0 exchanges in current use
 - Migration
 	- Don't have to migrate
 	- May want to migrate if a newer version gives you functionality you need (and you're already making changes)